f0wl/configwalker/README.md

 ## Testing

 The tool has been confirmed to successfully extract the configuration from the following samples identifiable by their SHA-256 hashsums.
-If you encounter an error with configwalker please file a bug report as an issue.
-On some occasions the Netwalker config files contain malformed json objects (fix WIP).
+If you encounter an error with configwalker please file a bug report via an issue.
+On some occasions the Netwalker config files contain malformed json objects which may cause configwalker to crash (fix WIP).

 | SHA-256 Hashsums|
 |:---------------:|